Dangerous Goods Definition

 The outer protection of a composite or combination packaging together with any absorbent materials, cushioning and any other components necessary to contain and protect inner receptacles or inner packaging.

-Any container or vestibule that contains pressurized liquids or gasses of any kind.
-Pressurized containers can be considered dangerous goods even when evacuated and empty.
+Any container or vestibule that contains pressurised liquids or gasses of any kind.
+Pressurised containers can be considered dangerous goods even when evacuated and empty.

 UN Dangerous Goods Identification Number

 Four-digit ID number that quickly identifies the specific dangerous good and any associated handling or special transportation needs.

 Short for the United Nations “International Civil Aviation Organisation”.